mcallan-star/finalproject/devlog.md

 ### 2024-10-8 - : This is the first day of using godot to make my game.
 *Item 1 - I am currently going back to the3 tutorial and figuring out how I can start with my template.
 *I am adding background music and a gun sprite to my game using the 2D side-scroller template

+### 2024-10-10  1 hr
+*Item 1- found my spritesheet for the ghosts and slimes *Item 2- added them to assets/spritesheet/

+### 2024-10-21 5 hr
+*Item 1 - added the core mechanic with the slimes and the bullets
+*Item 2 - added the ghost transformation after the health depleted *Item 3 - added To - dos to my trello board to be implemented piece meal.

+### 2024-10-21
+*Item 1